breakfasting/chinook/README.md

 Wayne and Shaphen want to give you more opportunities to practice.
 So here you go!

+# Note: this practice is in a repository.
+Do not nest this into your git repo

 # They highly recommend you start with:
  - bundle install
- - rails db:setup <!-- note: may take a few minutes to install -->
+ - rails db:setup <!-- note: this may take a few minutes to install -->
  - bundle exec rspec

-# a/A generally recommends you approach these problems in order of:
+# a/A generally recommends you approach these problems in the order of:
- - complete belongs_to first
+ - completing belongs_to first
- - work on has_many next
+ - working on has_many next
- - finish with throughs
+ - finishing with throughs

 Don't forget to utilize your schema in 'db/schema.rb'